-Thomas E. Rutledge is a member of Stoll Keenon Ogden PLLC in the Louisville, Kentucky office.
+^{} Thomas E. Rutledge is a member of Stoll Keenon Ogden PLLC resident in the Louisville office.
 A frequent speaker and writer on business organization law, he has published in journals including THE BUSINESS LAWYER, the DELAWARE JOURNAL OF CORPORATE LAW and the AMERICAN BUSINESS LAW JOURNAL, and is an elected member of the American Law Institute.
-Mr. Rutledge would like to thank Melanie R. Siemens of Stoll Keenon Ogden PLLC for her editorial assistance.
+My thanks to Melanie R. Siemens of Stoll Keenon Ogden PLLC for her editorial assistance.

-1. See generally Thomas E. Rutledge, The 2007 Amendments to the Kentucky Business Entity Statutes, 97 Ky.
+1 See generally Thomas E. Rutledge, The 2007 Amendments to the Kentucky Business Entity Statutes, 97 KY.
 L.J.
 229 (2008-09).